keu/docs/astro/configure-deployment-resources.md

 Running multiple worker queues improves resource usage efficiency and enables dependent tasks with different computational requirements to coexist on the same Deployment.

-1. Log in to the Cloud UI.
+1. In the Cloud UI, select a Workspace and then select a Deployment.
-2. Select a Deployment.
-3. Click **Create Worker Queue**.
+2. Click the **Worker Queues** tab and then click **Worker Queue**.
-4. Configure the worker queue’s settings.
-Note that you cannot change the name of a worker queue once you create it.
+3. Configure the worker queue’s settings.
+You can't change the name of a worker queue after you create it.
-5. Click **Update Queue**.
+4. Click **Create Queue**.

 #### Assign tasks to a worker queue